 From the point at which the White House announced our respective nominations to the Review Board in the late summer of 1993 through to the end of the work of the Board, each of us has had contact with the public concerning the work of the Board.
 From the outset, it was apparent that there was a pattern in the responses of the various groups.
-First, the federal agencies themselves have gradually come to the realization that release of records in itself can be an opportunity for them to create a fuller record of their activity and effort in achieving important public policy objectives.
+First, the federal agencies themselves have gradually come to the realization that release of records in itself can be an opportunity for them to create a fuller record of their activity and effort as these related to the assassination.
 Second, the assassination research community has had an intense interest in our work, monitoring it closely, urging us to be aggressive in our effort, and quick to call us to account for perceived shortcomings.
-Third, the community of professional historians has exhibited comparatively slight interest in our work, paying most attention to gaining access to records, especially those that shed light on the Cold War context in which the assassination was so obviously enmeshed.
+Third, the community of professional historians initially exhibited comparatively slight interest in our work, eventually paying attention when it began to gain access to records, especially those that shed light on the Cold War context in which the assassination was so obviously enmeshed.
 Fourth, the general public has been responsive to our activity primarily in terms of their evaluation of the work of the Warren Commission and its successors.
 Older Americans, those who reached adulthood prior to the Kennedy Presidency, tend to support the conclusions of the Commission; younger Americans, especially those not born at the time, are almost universal in their disagreement with the Commission's findings.
 For those who fall between these age groups, the event elicits controversy.